jadijadi/lpic1book/content/1022_install_a_boot_manager.md

 |initrd|Defines the initramfs image for BIOS systems|
 |initrdefi|Defines the initramfs image for UEFI systems|

-And here is a real world `grub.cfg`:
+And here is a real-world `grub.cfg`:

 ```
 #